WatsonGroupTCD/J2suscep/JOSS_paper/paper.md

 code ej_calc uses the data obtained from the DFT calculations and determines the isotropic exchange coupling between paramagnetic centres.
 With a completely programmable Hamiltonian, this code allows the calculation of any number of J-values and is only limited by the number of states modelled.
-Spin densities obtained from any approach can be used for the calculation of J-values.
+It employs the spin density approach [@spin_dens], and spin densities obtained from any approach can be used for the calculation of J-values.
 The code calculates all possible solutions based on the Hamiltonian and the states modelled, removes any singular solutions and calculates an average set of coupling constants and the standard deviations.
 Additionally, it also calculates the energy of the different spin states relative to each other using the coupling constants, for comparison to the original DFT data.

 The suscep code calculates the temperature dependence of magnetic susceptibility using the coupling constants.
 Similar to ej_calc, the Hamiltonian is flexible and